VOLUNTEER IN NAIROBI

 For all these reasons, the program of volunteer reinforcement and school support, aims to improve the quality of life of people in situations of social disadvantage, serving mainly the most vulnerable children.

 All this work would not be possible without the constant support of local staff and volunteers who accompany us each year in this work.
-This is a program that seeks to empower children and young people to develop all their skills and increase their knowledge.

 WHAT WILL I DO AS A VOLUNTEER?